Building Tiny Homes. Building Community.

 • Seattle has the fourth largest homeless population* (16,385 – Jan’24) in the United States, behind only New York, Chicago and Los Angeles.

-• In Greater Seattle, there are now 21 tiny home villages with about 750 tiny homes.
-Besides food, shelter, and showers, village residents also have access to services like counseling, job placement, education, and substance treatment options.
+• In Greater Seattle, there are now 20 tiny home villages with about 750 tiny homes.
+See a map of village locations here.
+Besides food, shelter, and showers, village residents also have access to supportive services like counseling, job placement, education, and substance treatment options.
+Villagers learn to live in a community again and, most importantly, are offered a warm, safe, and dry place to call home and live with dignity.

-• In 2024 among tiny home residents who left, 63% transitioned into permanent housing, one of the highest rates to permanent housing among all shelter options.
+• In 2025, among tiny home residents who moved out, over 50% transitioned into housing*, one of the highest rates to permanent housing among all shelter options.
+And, over 98% of those who transitioned into housing were STILL HOUSED one year later.* Tiny homes and villages help break the cycle of homelessness.

-• In 2024, tiny home villages boasted an 87% occupancy rate making them one of the most requested shelter types.
+• In 2025, tiny home villages boasted a 90% occupancy rate* making them one of the most requested shelter types.

-• Last year alone, nearly 2000 of our neighbors experiencing homelessness throughout King and Pierce Counties have transitioned off the streets through the tiny home village program.
-This makes our system one of the most successful ways to achieve “the first, best solution to homelessness” (Quote by Seattle Mayor Bruce Harrell).
+• More than 6000 of our neighbors experiencing homelessness throughout King and Pierce Counties have transitioned off the streets through the tiny home village program since 2022.
+This makes our system, “the first, best solution to homelessness.” (former Seattle Mayor Bruce Harrell)

-*All data from the Low Income Housing Institute (LIHI). the King County Regional Homeless Authority (KCRHA), and the City of Seattle Human Services Department.
+*data from the Low Income Housing Institute (LIHI) and the King County Regional Homeless Authority (KCRHA).

 .